 Dr Ishrat Ahmed, Group Medical Director at The Hut Group, says "the heart works as a muscular pump, and with each beat it pumps blood across the body.
 It sends oxygen and vital nutrients to all necessary organs and muscles to help them work properly and takes away waste.

 "Sometimes your heart and circulatory system may not work like it should and this is known as cardiovascular disease."This can lead to conditions such as heart attacks and strokes.
 It is usually caused by a gradual build-up of fatty material known as atheroma within the arteries around the heart (leading to heart attacks) and the blood supply to the brain (leading to strokes).
 "Risk factors include lifestyle factors such as smoking, drinking alcohol in excess, and being overweight.'"Medical risk factors include high blood pressure, diabetes and high cholesterol.
 As we age, our risks increase.
 There is also an interaction between genes, lifestyle, and environmental factors."When addressing heart-related risk factors, it’s important to focus on what we can change - stop smoking, reduce alcohol, increase physical activity, and eat well.
-"It’s also important to get help from a medical professional to be assessed and treated for other medical risk factors, such as high blood pressure, diabetes, and high cholesterol."If you are suffering from symptoms such as chest pains, particularly upon exertion, shortness of breath more than normal, increased awareness of your heart beating or feeling skipped beats, or new ankle swelling and breathing difficulties then please seek medical advice through your GP, an urgent care centre, or call 111 for quick medical assistance."
+"It’s also important to get help from a medical professional to be assessed and treated for other medical risk factors, such as high blood pressure, diabetes, and high cholesterol."If you are suffering from symptoms such as chest pains, particularly upon exertion, shortness of breath more than normal, increased awareness of your heart beating or feeling skipped beats, or new ankle swelling and breathing difficulties then please seek medical advice through your GP, an urgent care centre, or call 111 for quick medical assistance." man stretching on a running track

 In the zone